 I like to stay at Bargara where the beach is family-friendly and lined by parks and cafes.
 You can walk the Esplanade in the morning, swim in the protected Basin (a natural beach pool) on high tide and dine beachfront at night.

 I know you are thinking Bundaberg Rum (and I highly recommend a distillery tour), but the food in this region is a real showstopper.
 There are some outstanding places to eat in Bundaberg where you will find local produce and seafood are menu highlights.
-Take a tour with Suzy Clarke from Bundy Food Tours to find the latest new gems.
 This Queensland beach holiday is also about exploring the natural environment with turtle watching at Mon Repos and a trip to Lady Elliot Island, both as easy options.

 Carlo Sandblow.
 Photo: Kerry Heaney